*** SPOILER ALERT ***

 “Layla – did you hear what I just said?”
-Barry’s faint offering of words corrupted my fixation to the angry green Hulk on his red lunch box.
+Barry’s faint offering of words corrupted my fixation to the angry green Hulk on the side of his red lunch box.

-From my position on the sailor-blue swivel chair, I looked up at him and nodded, then returned to a blank stare as I let his previous sentence aimlessly wander through my mind.
+From my position on the sailor-blue swivel chair, I looked up at him and nodded, then returned to a blank stare as I let his previous sentence sink in.